 Section 30253 of the Coastal Act mandates that new development be sited and designed to provide geologic stability and structural integrity, and minimize risks to life and property in areas of high geologic, flood, and fire hazard.
-The Commission notes that the proposed development is designed to minimize the need for grading and excessive vegetation removal on the slopes of the property, as well as avoid direct development on sloped terrain, and therefore will reduce the potential for erosion and geologic instability.
+The Commission notes that the proposed development is sited on the existing graded pad and designed to minimize the need for any additional grading and excessive vegetation removal on the slopes of the property, as well as avoid direct development on sloped terrain, and therefore will reduce the potential for erosion and geologic instability.

-Furthermore, the applicant has submitted a Limited Engineering Geologic Report dated June 29, 1999 and Update Engineering Geologic Report dated May 29, 2002 prepared by Mountain Geology, Inc., a Update Geotechnical Engineering Report dated July 8, 2002 prepared by West Coast Geotechnical and a Percolation Testing Report dated August 26, 2001 prepared by Barton Slutske, which evaluates the geologic stability of the subject site in relation to the proposed development.
+Furthermore, the applicant has submitted the Geotechnical Update and Plan Review, dated June 9, 2004, prepared by Gorian & Associates, Inc., which evaluates the geologic stability of the subject site in relation to the proposed development.
 Based on their evaluation of the site's geology and the proposed development the consultants have found that the project site is suitable for the proposed project.
-The project's geotechnical consultant states in the Update Geotechnical Engineering Report dated July 8, 2002 prepared by West Coast Geotechnical:
+The project's geotechnical consultant states that: